A-Fromell-ITxPT/SpecTest/apc/working-APC-II.md

 - `LOW` - Data _may_ have major differences with the actual data.
 - `ERROR` - The data is not reliable, and should not trusted.

-`qf` is the quality of the _data_ and not the state of the sensor/detection.
+`qf` is the quality of the _data_ and not (necessarily) the state of the sensor/detection.
 E.g. a video based system may work fine, but have low confidence in reported data because someone carried an Billy bookshelf onboard and is obscuring most of the camera field of view.

 > **_NOTE OAB:_** `qf` could be a good candidate for more general standardization, perhaps as a Data Dictionary standard type.

-### 5.3.3.
+### 5.4.3.
 APC objectCount structure
 The objectCount structure is used in several structures to count objects that enters, exits or are present in vehicles.

 ```json